 I've witnessed these Prague scams and I've been affected by them.
 They spoil holidays and leave a bad taste in the mouth.
+Some are blatant but you can't prove otherwise.
+Others make it look like it was your fault.
 This page will tell you how to prepare yourself, what to watch out for and how to prevent being scammed.

 Prague Taxi Scams